The Mystery of Edwin Drood (musical): Productions

 In 1988, several months after closing on Broadway, a slightly revised version of Drood, directed by Rob Marshall (with his sister Kathleen as his assistant), began its first North American tour at the Kennedy Center Opera House in Washington, DC, with Rose, Schneider, and O'Hara reprising their leads, and Jean Stapleton playing Laine's role.
 During a break in the tour, George Rose returned to his home in the Dominican Republic and was murdered during his stay.
 Rose was succeeded by Clive Revill.

 The show, also enjoyed a 1987 West End run at the Savoy Theatre in London, a second U.S. national tour, a production at the Shaw Festival in Niagara-on-the-Lake, Ontario, Canada, and numerous regional and professional and amateur theatrical productions worldwide.
 In 2007–08, a London revival, presented as a chamber piece and directed by Ted Craig, ran at the Warehouse Theatre.

 In 2012, a London West End revival of the musical played at the Arts Theatre for a limited season from 18 May.
-The cast was headed by Wendi Peters as Princess Puffer, with Natalie Day as Edwin Drood, Daniel Robinson as John Jasper, and Victoria Farley as Rosa Budd.
+The cast was headed by Wendi Peters as Princess Puffer, with Natalie Day as Edwin Drood, Daniel Robinson as John Jasper, and Victoria Farley as Rosa Bud.
 The production was directed by Matthew Gould.

 The Roundabout Theatre Company presented a Broadway revival at Studio 54, which opened in November 2012 and ran for 136 performances through March 10, 2013.
 The production was directed by Scott Ellis and starred Chita Rivera as Puffer, Stephanie J. Block as Drood, Will Chase as Jasper, Jim Norton as the Chairman, and Gregg Edelmann as Crisparkle.